 One of the things I miss most about childhood is the way that reading was such a phantasmically engrossing experience.
 I knew a girl in middle school who claimed that she became so engrossed by reading that she would have out-of-body experiences and actually hallucinate the books’ contents.
 While I never quite hallucinated books, it sort of felt that way sometimes.
 Books were not the sum of their words, they became real.
 In my teenage years, though, I became increasingly cerebral and analytical, to the point where I now have trouble recapturing the joy of reading.
 I find myself analyzing sentences and recurring motifs- so much so that it’s hard to “get lost” in a book.
 To quote Dawson Leery, television’s most famously over-analytical teen, “I’m so busy analyzing everything that I’m not enjoying anything!”
 Dawson, the antidote is at hand: audiobooks!
 Audiobooks provide a much-needed escape from the machinations of your brain.
 You surrender the reading experience to a narrator, who does not pause for you to examine the author’s use of a semi-colon.
 You can just relax, and enjoy the story.
 You can also multi-task, and listen while you make friendship bracelets or clean your room, or just stare at the ceiling fan.
 They’re perfect for long car trips, or boring summer days when it’s too hot to lift a finger to turn a page.

-Now let me share some of my favorite books on tape, which are all bound to enhance your summer:
+Now let me share some of my favorite audiobooks, which are all bound to enhance your summer:

 By Joseph Sheridan LeFanu, read by Tracey Childs